tsgates/arch-wiki-markdown/wiki/DeveloperWiki:HOWTO_Be_A_Packager.md

 Miscellaneous Stuff
 -------------------

-> SVN $Id$ tags
+> SVN Id tags

-$Id$ tags are a nice helper for PKGBUILDs and should be added to the top of all PKGBUILDs in a comment.
+Id tags are a nice helper for PKGBUILDs and should be added to the top of all PKGBUILDs in a comment.
 However, svn needs an additional push to know that it should modify this line on checkout.